Raszowa, Lower Silesian Voivodeship: History

 The village was first mentioned in Old Polish as Rasowa in a 1267 deed, when it was part of fragmented Piast-ruled Poland.

-During World War II, the Germans operated a forced labor subcamp of the Stalag VIII-A prisoner-of-war camp in the village.
+The village later passed to Bohemia, Prussia and Germany.
+During World War II, the German administration operated a forced labor subcamp of the Stalag VIII-A prisoner-of-war camp in the village.

 From 1975–1998 it was located in the former Legnica Voivodeship.